awsteiner/o2scl/doc/o2scl/sphinx/related.rst

 - Armadillo - (https://arma.sourceforge.net) A linear algebra library
   in C++.
 Armadillo is licensed under MPLv2.
 - OOL - Open Optimization Library (https://ool.sourceforge.net)
   Constrained minimization library designed with GSL in mind.
-The O\
-  :sub:`2`\ scl constrained minimization classes are derived from this library (see :ref:`Constrained Minimization`).
+The O₂scl constrained minimization classes are derived from this library (see :ref:`Constrained Minimization`).
 OOL appears not to be under current development.
 - Root - CERN's new C++ analysis package (https://root.cern.ch)
   A gargantuan library for data analysis, focused mostly on high-energy physics.
 Their histograms, graphics, file I/O and